Running Pace Calculator

 Does this include terrain and fatigue?

 No. It assumes constant pace.
-Use it as a planning baseline and adjust for real world conditions.
+Use it as a quick converter and adjust for real-world conditions.

 Key takeaways

-• Small pace changes can move finish time a lot over longer distances
+• Small pace changes can move workout and short-distance finish times noticeably.

-• Use pace adjustment buttons to explore realistic training and race targets
+• Use pace adjustment buttons to explore training targets.